 (a) Registrar.
 The 2024/2025 Bonds shall be issued only in registered form as to both principal and interest.
 The University hereby appoints the Fiscal Agent as the Registrar for the 2024/2025 Bonds.
 So long as any 2024/2025 Bonds remain Outstanding, the Registrar shall make all necessary provisions to permit the exchange or registration of transfer of 2024/2025 Bonds.
-The Registrar may be removed at any time at the option of the Authorized Representative of the University and a successor Registrar appointed by the Authorized Representative of the University and a successor Registrar appointed by the Authorized Representative of the University or a commercial bank with trust powers or a trust company.
-No resignation or removal of the Registrar shall have accepted the duties of the Registrar hereunder.
+The Registrar may be removed at any time at the option of the Authorized Representative of the University and a successor Registrar appointed by the Authorized Representative of the University.
+Any successor Registrar must be the Authorized Representative of the University or a commercial bank with trust powers or a trust company.
+No resignation or removal of the Registrar shall be effective until a successor shall have been appointed and until the successor Registrar shall have accepted the duties of the Registrar hereunder.
 The Registrar is authorized, on behalf of the University, to authenticate and deliver 2024/2025 Bonds transferred or exchanged in accordance with the provisions of such 2024/2025 Bonds and this resolution and to carry out all of the Registrar's powers and duties under this resolution.
 The Registrar shall be responsible for its representations contained in the certificate of authentication on the 2024/2025 Bonds.